-- You are a member of a Native American tribe which had traditional and customary tribal boundaries that included parts of the State of Oregon or which had ceded or reserved lands within the State of Oregon.
+- You are an enrolled member of a Native American tribe which had traditional and customary tribal boundaries that included parts of the State of Oregon or which had ceded or reserved lands within the State of Oregon.

 - You have been approved for permanent residency in the U.S. and meet all other domicile and financial conditions.